 NCHMCT JEE is a popular hotel management examination for the students who want to pursue hospitality as a career.
-This exam is scheduled for 27 April 2019.
-Candidates who are interested in taking this examination will be able to apply online from 15 January 2019.
-Here in this article we will tell you about the exam pattern along with the syllabus for NCHMCT JEE 2019 and link to practice various sample papers and previous year question papers.
+This exam is scheduled for April 25, 2020.
+Candidates who are interested in taking this examination will be able to apply online from January 01, 2020.
+Here in this article we will tell you about the exam pattern for NCHMCT JEE 2020 and link to practice various sample papers and previous year question papers.
 Let us take a look on the following.

 NCHMCT JEE exam paper has five sections – Numerical Ability and Analytical Aptitude, General Knowledge & Current Affairs, Reasoning and Logical Deduction, English Language as well as Aptitude for Service Sector.
 The maximum allotted marks in NCHMCT JEE 2020 is given to sections in which questions are asked from English language (60 questions) and Aptitude for Service Sector (50 questions).